Philippe Coutinho Profile

 The playmaker then got his first World Cup call-up in 2018.
 Making his World Cup debut against Switzerland in the group stages, Coutinho scored Brazil's only goal in a 1-1 tie.

 He went on to score against Costa Rica in the next group stage game in a 2-0 win, but his side was knocked out by Belgium in a 2-1 defeat at the quarter-final stage.

 Coutinho was part of Brazil's Copa America winning side of 2019.
 He played in every game of the tournament and scored twice in the opening group match against Bolivia.
 He missed the defence of the trophy in 2021 with a knee injury, as Brazil lost to Argentina 1-0 in the final.

 He now has over 65 international caps and 20 goals for his country.

 Coutinho has been married to Aine Coutinho since 2012.
 They have three children, Maria (2015), Esmeralda (2018) and Jose (2020).

 Coutinho's body art also reveals his devotion to family.
 Tattoo sleeves from bicep to fingers on both arms are a tribute to his parents, two brothers and Aine.

-Coutinho is reportedly earning $327,000 a week at Barcelona.
-He is the third most expensive transfer signing in the world of soccer, behind Neymar and Kylian Mbappe.
-It is estimated he has a net worth of around $61million.
+Coutinho is reportedly earning £125,000-a-week at Aston Villa, considerably less than the £470,000 a week at Barcelona.
+It is estimated he has a net worth of around £60million.

 The Brazilian's assets include a beachside property, which was chosen by former teammate Luis Suarez, and an Aston Martin V8 Vantage worth $160,000.